buildo/avenger/README.md

 - **queryShallow:** will use an `Eq` instance that performs a shallow equality check to compare inputs.
 - **queryStrict:** will use an `Eq` instance that performs a strict equality check to compare inputs.
-- **queryJSON:** will use an `Eq` instance that performs a strict equality check after transforming the data via JSON stringification to compare inputs.

 Some examples will help clarify: